 Your Belt

-Belts should be simple and match your shoes in terms of colour.
 Brown belts don’t have to be the exact same shade of brown as your shoes, but they should be reasonably close.

 Conversely, try to avoid braces for a job interview.
-You might be able to wear them later but they could give the wrong impression on this occasion.
+You might be able to wear them later, but they could give the wrong impression on this occasion.

 What Socks To Wear

-The basic rule of thumb is that socks should match your trousers.
 When you’re out on a date, feel free to eschew this rule in favour of something more fun, but in a job interview, grey pants get grey socks and navy pants get navy socks.

 To avoid showing a bit of leg hair when you cross your legs, we suggest over-the-calf socks.
 These go high and also grip the calf to prevent them from falling down.
-After all, rumpled socks is an untidy look.
+After all, rumpled socks are an untidy look.

 Where To Buy Your Accessories